 Inntel’s average staff turnover is 6% against an industry average of 15%.
 Inntel’s stature within the industry means that talented people want to work for us and are committed to the job – each member of staff brings individual strengths, but all are passionate about Inntel.
-Our people enjoy working for a company that cares about the environment and society and this motivates them, making them productive and loyal.
-We introduced an apprenticeship scheme last year and have plans to develop this scheme further over the next 3 years.
+Our people enjoy working for a company that cares about them, the environment and our community.

 Expectations of suppliers

 Inntel work hard to support suppliers that offer environmentally and socially responsible products or services.
 We have high expectations of our supply chain.
 You can read our full Supplier Code of Conduct

 Statement under section section 54(1) of the Modern Slavery Act 2015

 Inntel recognises that modern slavery and human trafficking are significant global issues presenting a challenge for businesses worldwide.
 Inntel is committed to improving its practices to combat slavery and human trafficking.
 Inntel has a zero-tolerance approach to modern slavery and is committed to acting ethically and with integrity in its business dealings.

 Inntel is a Travel Management Company that employs 92 staff.
 We encourage transparency in our supply chains and we are implementing a programme of measures to mitigate the risk of slavery and human trafficking within our supply chains.
 Inntel is committed to having an ongoing and open dialogue with its suppliers and working with them to ensure robust preventative measures are in place and we will continue to seek confirmations over time.

 Inntel has in place the following policies reflecting its commitment to acting ethically and with integrity in all its business relationships:

 Due diligence processes for slavery and human trafficking